UltraHQ/A71-Hidden-Mods/README.md

 # A71-Hidden-Mods
-A magisk module adding the mods from ShaDisNX255's [XDA-Thread](https://forum.xda-developers.com/t/samsung-galaxy-a71-working-mods.4173295/) systemlessly.
+A magisk module adding the mods from ShaDisNX255's [XDA-Thread](https://forum.xda-developers.com/t/samsung-galaxy-a71-working-mods.4173295/) and his [NcX Rom](https://forum.xda-developers.com/t/rom-oneui-2-5-twrp-ncx-2-5-for-a71-sm-a715f.4174135/) systemlessly.

 Note: It should only be used on the Galaxy A71 (SM-A715F).
 Trying on other devices is at your own risk.